 2. Being judgmental.
 This is a trap that is easy to fall into because we readily associate a person’s conduct with their personal identity.
 The thing is, we all display different kinds of behavior at different times and there are a lot of variables involved.
 Stress not only eats away at our emotional resources, it also has a negative influence on the way we conduct ourselves and the way we respond to others.
 If we want others to give up the benefit of the doubt and resist the temptation to judge us, shouldn’t we be willing to do the same?

 3. Assigning blame.
 Whose fault was it?
 Why do we ask that question?
 We usually ask it because we are looking for someone to take responsibility for something.
 We want to pin the blame on them so it doesn’t get pinned on us.
-Getting someone else to take the rap might leave us feeling like we dodged a bullet, but all we really did was release a flood of negative energy that will weaken our character.
+Getting someone else to take the rap might leave us feeling like we dodged a bullet, but all we really did was release a flood of negative energy that will weaken our character and threatens our emotional balance.
 One of the best ways to empower ourselves is to simply accept responsibility.

 4. Collecting negative emotions.
-Holding on to negative feelings of any kind is like drinking poison.
+Holding on to emotional negativity of any kind is like drinking poison.
 We all have pleasant and not so pleasant experiences.
 If we collect the memories and feelings attached to unpleasant experiences they will accumulate and eventually dominate our perception.
 If it was unpleasant, let it go and move on.

 5. Making comparisons.
 This habit comes from a scarcity mindset that feeds on the idea of competition.
 The underlying premise here is that in order for someone to win, someone else must lose.
 Life is not a contest with other people.
 We should all strive to be the best possible version of ourselves because that is who we were meant to be.
 We’re all completely different so any comparison is just an irrelevant mind game.
 Let it go!